d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 for complex models, working out the updates by hand can be a pain (and often error-prone).

-Deep learning frameworks can expedite this work by automatically calculating derivatives, i.e., [*automatic differentiation*](https://en.wikipedia.org/wiki/Automatic_differentiation), which is also called *AD*, *autodiff* or *autograd*.
+Deep learning frameworks expedite this work by automatically calculating derivatives, i.e., *automatic differentiation*.
+In practice,
+based on our designed model
+the system builds a *computational graph*, tracking which data combined through which operations to produce the output.
+Automatic differentiation enables the system to subsequently backpropagate gradients.
+Here, *backpropagate* simply means to trace through the computational graph, filling in the partial derivatives with respect to each parameter.

+And while many other libraries require that we compile a symbolic graph to take automatic derivatives, `autograd` allows us to take derivatives while writing ordinary imperative code.
+Every time we pass data through our model,
+`autograd` builds a graph on the fly, tracking which data combined through which operations to produce the output.
+This graph enables `autograd`
+to subsequently backpropagate gradients on command.
+Here, *backpropagate* simply means to trace through the *computational graph*, filling in the partial derivatives with respect to each parameter.

 There are two distinct modes in autograd, forward mode and reverse mode.
 Deep learning frameworks in default use the reverse mode, which is straightforward to implement the [backpropagation](https://en.wikipedia.org/wiki/Backpropagation) for training neural networks.

 ```{.python .input}
 from mxnet import autograd, np, npx